Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Clemson and its opponents have scored at least 47.5 points -- this matchup's point total -- just two times this year.
+- Clemson and its opponents have scored at least 47.5 points just two times this year.

+- Florida State has combined with its opponents to score more than 47.5 points in six of seven games this season.

 - The combined points per game average of the two teams, 51.3, is 3.8 points more than Saturday's over/under.